thomasfischer-his/pbflookup/README.md

 * [Protocol Buffers](https://developers.google.com/protocol-buffers/) -- Google's data interchange format.
 Most Linux distributions offer packages for this library under the name `protobuf`.
 Any recent version should be sufficient.
 * [zlib](http://www.zlib.net/) -- a standard (de)compression library.
 Often already installed as numerous programs make use of this library.
 Any recent version should be sufficient.
 * [Boost](http://www.boost.org/) -- a versatile collection of C++ libraries.
 Like zlib, this library is often installed due to its widespread use.
 Any recent version should be sufficient.
 * [libconfig](http://www.hyperrealm.com/libconfig/) -- a library for 	processing of structured configuration files.
-Most distributions provide packages for version 1.5 or later.
+Most distributions (except for Debian stable) provide packages for version 1.5 or later.
 * [OSMPBF](https://github.com/scrosby/OSM-binary) -- a Java/C library to read and write OpenStreetMap PBF files.
 Unfortunately, there is no stable, official release which contains the changes/features required by PBFLookup.
 Please use the master branch at [Thomas Fischer's fork](https://github.com/thomasfischer-his/OSM-binary) for the time being.
 At the time of writing, distributions do not ship packages for this library.

 For those C/C++ libraries, headers must be installed.
 For some Linux distributions, this may require to install each package's accompanying `-dev` (development) package.